Energy storage: Renewable energy

 The largest source and the greatest store of renewable energy is provided by hydroelectric dams.
-A large reservoir behind a dam can store enough water to average the annual flow of a river between dry and wet seasons.
-A very large reservoir can store enough water to average the flow of a river between dry and wet years.
+A large reservoir behind a dam can store enough water to average the annual flow of a river between dry and wet seasons, and a very large reservoir can store enough water to average the flow of a river between dry and wet years.
 While a hydroelectric dam does not directly store energy from intermittent sources, it does balance the grid by lowering its output and retaining its water when power is generated by solar or wind.
 If wind or solar generation exceeds the region's hydroelectric capacity, then some additional source of energy is needed.

 Many renewable energy sources (notably solar and wind) produce variable power.
 Storage systems can level out the imbalances between supply and demand that this causes.
 Electricity must be used as it is generated or converted immediately into storable forms.

 The main method of electrical grid storage is pumped-storage hydroelectricity.
 Areas of the world such as Norway, Wales, Japan and the US have used elevated geographic features for reservoirs, using electrically powered pumps to fill them.
 When needed, the water passes through generators and converts the gravitational potential of the falling water into electricity.
 Pumped storage in Norway, which gets almost all its electricity from hydro, has currently a capacity of 1.4 GW but since the total installed capacity is nearly 32 GW and 75% of that is regulable, it can be expanded significantly.

 Some forms of storage that produce electricity include pumped-storage hydroelectric dams, rechargeable batteries, thermal storage including molten salts which can efficiently store and release very large quantities of heat energy, and compressed air energy storage, flywheels, cryogenic systems and superconducting magnetic coils.